-"I spoke to the camp and shared with them up front that my son groups understand your child." might need help socializing with other kids," said Wright.
+"I spoke to the camp and shared with them up front that my son might need help socializing with other kids," said Wright.
 "He might need directions repeated to him.
 I did that so I could drive away in peace knowing that he'd be fine.
 It's different for my daughter because she doesn't have any challenges.
-I don't have to call the camp and talk to them like I do with my son."
+I don't have to call the camp and talk to them like I do with my school so they'll have one or two ity. people at camp they already know.
+Johnson advises that parents try first day anxiety and give the like opportunities for socializing That really does matter."

 WHETHER A CHILD is typical or falls slightly outside the norm, doing a bit of research and exercising forethought are good ideas when selecting summer programs.
 In fact, advanced planning and registration for summer camp is essential in the Washington, D.C., region, say educators.

 "It's important to find an activity that kids already like to do.
-It's summer so kids should have fun," said Linda Gulyn, Ph.D., professor of psychology at Marymount University in Arlington.
+It's chance of loneliness. summer so kids should have fun, said Linda Gulyn, Ph.D., professor of psychology at Marymount University in Arlington.